 The Chalmers University of Technology has developed a pioneering method, which has proved its potential during a large study.
 It showed that the metabolic fingerprints from blood samples could offer some very useful new knowledge.
-This revolving around the link between health and food.
+This revolves around the link between health and food.

 In fact, this study shows that one’s daily diet is the #1 predictor of the risk for type II diabetes in older females.

-The American Journal of Clinical Nutrition, a leading journal when it comes to nutrition research, had published this large study.
-It involved 600 women at the age of 64, from Gothenburg.
+The American Journal of Clinical Nutrition, a leading journal when it comes to nutrition research, published this large study.
+It involved 600 women the age of 64, from Gothenburg.
 Their diabetes diagnoses had been made at the start of this study.

 On the other hand, saturated fats, as well as red meat, have proven the opposite effect.
 Namely, they increased one’s risk of developing this disease.